-Allied has an expansive international moving program that consists of corporate-owned franchise locations in 40 countries and trusted representatives in an additional 135 countries.
-An Allied agent is assigned as your central point of contact is assigned and electronic transport tracking is available 24/7.
-All cartons used to seal items are either double or triple-walled and wooden crates are used as necessary.
+Allied also has an expansive international moving program that includes corporate-owned franchise locations in 40 countries and trusted representatives in an additional 135 countries.
+An Allied agent is assigned as your central point of contact for these moves to ensure everything goes smoothly with your moving process.
+All cartons used to seal items for these moves are either double or triple-walled and wooden crates are used as necessary.

 What we don’t love:

-On their Better Business Bureau (BBB) page there were roughly 121 complaints received in the last three years.
-The BBB report shows that approximately 28% of the complaints were delivery-related, while 42% of the complaints involved household goods getting lost or damaged.
-In some instances, complaints involved the driver and movers arriving later in the day than expected.
-In some cases, the customer’s shipment was delayed several days before reaching the destination.
+Their Better Business Bureau (BBB) page shows 95 complaints received in the last three years.
+The BBB report shows that approximately 39% of the complaints were delivery-related, while 42% of the complaints involved household goods getting lost or damaged.
+In some instances, complaints involved the driver and movers arriving later on the move date than expected, while other times, the customer’s shipment was delayed several days before reaching the destination.

-- The Virtual Moving In-Home estimate involves touring your home or business using a phone or tablet to generate a detailed inventory.
-From this, a company representative can determine the size of the truck needed, the weight of the shipment, and recognize if specialty items need customized crates and more.
+- The Virtual Moving In-Home estimate lets you show your home or business to an Allied agent using a phone or tablet to generate a detailed inventory.
+From this, a company representative can determine the size of the truck needed, the weight of the shipment, and recognize if specialty items need customized crates and more

-- Has a very strong network of local agents covering most major U.S. cities
+- Very strong network of local agents covering most major U.S. cities

-- Allied has an excellent international presence with franchise locations abroad
+- An excellent international presence with franchise locations abroad

-- Storage options such as self-storage and warehouse availability vary from agent-to-agent
+- Storage options such as long-term storage facilities and warehouse availability vary from agent-to-agent

 - Some customers complain that the claims process is slow and cumbersome, and some areas struggle with on-time arrival and damage to possessions

 United Van Lines: Pros and Cons

-United Van Lines offers customers tremendous flexibility in full-service moving.
+United Van Lines offers customers tremendous flexibility with their full-service moving and relocation services.
 They offer some unique add-on services such as debris removal, cleaning services at the move out location, and home PC and network installation.
-Their tiered packages (Essential, Plus 1, and 2) are presented in a menu-like format that is very straightforward and transparent.
+Their tiered packages are presented in a menu-like format that is very straightforward and transparent.

 What we don’t love:

-- They generally include the upgraded Full-Valuation coverage in their packages, which may increase price quotes, but it gives customers far better protection for their possessions
+- Full-valuation coverage may increase price quotes, but it gives customers far better protection for their possessions

-- Has too many customer property damage claims
+- Seems to have more customer property damage claims

 - Some customers complain of poor communication between local agents and/or agents and corporate support